firoyj/firoyj.github.io/_posts/2023-11-17-subgraphs.md

 - When a short delay in listing new blocks is acceptable, as subgraphs take time to catch up.
 - _Not_ for aggregating data from various sources; deploying on multiple chains simultaneously is not yet supported.

-## Implementing Subgraphs: A Step-by-Step Approach
+## Implementing subgraphs: A step-by-step approach

 ### 1. Creating subgraphs